truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 Use **Check Available Apps** or **Discover Apps** to open the **[Discover](#discover-screen)** applications screen to see widgets for applications available in SCALE.

 After installing an application, the **Installed** screen populates the **Applications** area with a table of applications.
-Each application listed shows the name, status, CPU, RAM, disk and update information for the application.
+Each application listed shows the name, status, CPU, RAM, disk, and update information for the application.

 {{< trueimage src="/images/SCALE/Apps/InstalledAppsScreenWithApps.png" alt="Installed Applications Status" id="Installed Applications Status" >}}